open-source-modelling/insurance_python/smith&wilson/README.md

 ## Problem

-When analysing market expectations of future rates, a common approach is o look at fixed income instruments such as government or corporate bonds that mature in the future.
-In practice, the maturities observable (and liquid) on the market rarely cover all the maturities that are needed.
+When analysing market expectations of future rates, a common approach is to look at fixed income instruments such as government or corporate bonds that mature in the future.
+In practice, the maturities observable (and liquid) on the market rarely covers all the maturities that are needed.

 ## Solution

-This implementation takes as input the <b>avalible market information</b>, <b>parameters</b> describing the long-term behaviour of the curve and the data on <b>desired (target) maturities</b> for which the yields are needed.
+This implementation takes as input the <b>available market information</b>, <b>parameters</b> describing the long-term behaviour of the curve and the data on <b>desired (target) maturities</b> for which the yields are needed.

 ### Avalible market information
 - Observed yields of the zero-coupon bonds (ZCB).